-There’s nothing better than hearty chili in the winter.
+There’s nothing better than hearty chili when the weather turns cool.
 This is the best White Chicken Chili with Cilantro Lime Cornbread Dumplings you’ll ever eat!

 As we gear up for all the holiday goodness that’s to come in the next few weeks, I thought I’d interrupt the sugar plums and roasted chestnuts to bring you a comforting and scrumptious dinner that’ll take you all the way through Winter!